lindraaa/python_coding_challenge/README.md

 # python_coding_challenge

-Write a Python function that converts a temperature in Celsius to Fahrenheit.
-The formula for this conversion is: Fahrenheit = (Celsius * 9/5) + 32.
+Create a Python function that finds and returns the maximum number among a list of integers.

-Modify the function to handle temperature values in different temperature scales (e.g., Kelvin) (Hint: use a second parameter to specify the scale).
+Modify the function to handle an empty list gracefully and return an appropriate message or value.
+(Hint: you'll need a new conditional for this)

-Create a command-line tool that allows users to input a temperature in Celsius and get the corresponding temperature in Fahrenheit.
-(Hint: use the input() function to get user input).
+Find and return both the maximum and minimum numbers in a single function call.
+(Hint: Python has a built in function called min() that does the opposite of max())